-Our collaborative research grants are intended to support high-quality, ethical research contributing to the evidence base for counselling, psychotherapy and/or coaching and conducted within new or existing collaborative research groups or networks.
+Our collaborative research grants are intended to support early career researchers to undertake high-quality, ethical research contributing to the evidence base for counselling, psychotherapy or coaching and conducted within new or existing collaborative research groups or networks.

 Eligibility criteria